THE WHEATON INTERNET TELESCOPE AT GROVE CREEK

 3 - The Sydney Web Server

-The "Telescope Control Computer" is located in the remote controlled observatory at Grove Creek.
+The "Telescope Control Computer" is located in the remote controlled Western Observatory at Grove Creek.
 It controls the telescope pointing (within 1arc minute accuracy), CCD camera, Optec temperature compensated auto-focuser, monitoring light for the telescope status video camera and the Observatory's motorised sliding roof.
 The pointing accuracy of the system is done by automatically taking a short, low resolution CCD image through the telescope and then the software automatically compares that to how it should appear in a huge stellar catalogue.
 If the stars from the image do not match the catalogue, the telescope is "jogged" to the exact location of the night sky.
 This sort of accuracy is essential for automatic Super-Nova hunting and finding/mapping minor planets or asteroids.
 The "Telescope Control Computer" is connected via an underground Ethernet cable to the "Observatory Server", located 30 meters away in the main building's control room.

-'The "Observatory Server" constantly sends out data from our Weather Station and Boltwood Cloud Sensor to the "Telescope Control Computer" for roof control, with software and relay hardware to control the roof motors.
+'The "Observatory Server" constantly sends out data from the Weather Station and Boltwood Cloud Sensor to the "Telescope Control Computer" for roof control, with software and relay hardware to control the roof motors.
 The Boltwood Cloud Sensor not only monitors cloud conditions but it is so sensitive, that only a tiny sprinkling of rain is needed to instantly trigger the observatory roof to close and lock.
 The weather station, via the Observatory Server, will also signal the Telescope Control Computer to trip the roof relays to automatically close if rain is detected, the humidity becomes too high, high winds are present, the internet connection is lost or if the sun is about to rise.
-The "Observatory Server" is also responsible for the remote controlled security video cameras to safeguard the entire facility, which provide constant video surveillance - triggered by automatic motion detectors.
-A sophisticated back-to-base alarm system with video, motion detection and infra-red sensors are also incorporated at Grove Creek (protected by battery backup and UPS systems) to guard the Observatory against possible intruders.
-(Thanks very much to Fordray Electronics in Orange, for the donation of the alarm system and also thanks to Greg Ford, who installed it at Grove Creek).

 The wireless Weather Station showing sensors (Cloud Sensor at top) and receiver system.